 Visiting the Santa Maria Valley in northern Santa Barbara County is like stepping back in time.
 One of the Central Coast’s most historic wine regions, its culinary roots stretch back to when the horsemen and cattle herders of Spanish Mexico—known as vaqueros—lived off the region’s fertile land in the 16th and 17th centuries.
 As home to California’s original cowboys, Santa Maria’s country-western essence is 100% authentically its own.
 Add the elegant, earthy wines from Santa Barbara County’s first officially designated American Viticultural Area (AVA), and it’s easy to see why foodies have long been making the pilgrimage to this low-key, laid-back grilling and sipping paradise.
-Located an hour and 15-minute drive north from downtown Santa Barbara, the Santa Maria Valley is a sublime spot for a scenic day trip or leisurely wine-infused getaway.
-Here are some enticing, palate pleasing possibilities to consider when planning your next grape-centric escape.
+Located an hour and 15-minute drive north from downtown Santa Barbara, the Santa Maria Valley is a sublime spot for a leisurely wine-infused getaway.
+Here are some enticing, palate-pleasing possibilities to consider when planning your next grape-centric escape.

 The Lay of the Wine Land

 Santa Barbara County’s northernmost wine region produces some of the area’s most sought-after Chardonnays and Pinot Noirs.
 The revered Santa Maria Valley appellation is bounded by the San Rafael Mountains and the Los Padres National Forest to the east, and by the Solomon Hills and the city of Santa Maria to the west.
 Thanks to complex soil conditions, diverse microclimates and a truly rare transverse (east-to-west oriented) geography, the growing season is particularly long and fruitful.
 So much so that Santa Maria Valley grapes from legendary vineyards like Bien Nacido are often used by winemakers throughout the county and far beyond.